 More than a movie - the Battle of Okinawa in 26 Images

-One of the most popular movies of 2016 was Mel Gibson’s “Hacksaw Ridge,” the story of conscientious objector Desmond Doss, who refused to carry a firearm into combat but received the Medal of Honor.
+Mel Gibson’s “Hacksaw Ridge” has become an instant classic – the story of conscientious objector Desmond Doss, who refused to carry a firearm into combat but received the Medal of Honor.

-The Battle of Hacksaw Ridge was a huge part of the war in the Pacific, but what the movie didn’t show was the even larger battle: for Okinawa.
+The Battle of Hacksaw Ridge was part of the larger battle for Okinawa.

-This is what our boys went through – HIT NEXT to see the actual photos from the battle…
+This was Hell on Earth – HIT NEXT to see the actual photos from the battle…